Study Abroad Program Overview

 You can sign up for the fall program and decide after you arrive to stay for

 You live on campus with international and Dutch students in residence halls in units of 6 to 12 students.
 Each unit has shared bathrooms and a living room.
-The campus dining hall provides breakfast, lunch, and dinner for students and faculty.
+The residences include kitchen facilities where you can cook your own meals.
+There is also a campus dining hall that provides breakfast, lunch, and dinner for students and faculty.
+More Information on Housing